 If you’re not sure whether you are registered or which election district you live in, click on the links below:

 Phone: (845) 987-3000, ext.
 10530

 Can I get an absentee ballot?

-Absentee ballots are available for voters who are unable to appear in person at the polls due to illness, physical disability, hospitalization or travel.
-Voters may obtain an application from the District Clerk, (845) 987-3000, before the vote; firstname.lastname@example.org.
+Absentee ballots are available beginning the third week of April for voters who are unable to appear in person at the polls due to illness, physical disability, hospitalization or travel.
+Voters may obtain an application from the District Clerk, (845) 987-3000: firstname.lastname@example.org.

 The District Clerk must receive completed applications seven days prior to the vote if the ballot is to be mailed to the voter, or one day before the vote if the ballot is to be picked up personally by the voter.